Study of nuclear magnetic resonance spectra with the multi-modal multi-level quantum complex exponential least squares algorithm: Conclusions

 \section{Conclusions}

 In this work, we have demonstrated the successful application of the MM-QCELS algorithm to the analysis of $^1$H NMR spectra, achieving high-resolution identification of peaks even in scenarios involving closely spaced chemical shifts.
 The method consistently outperforms traditional Fourier transform approaches in terms of resource efficiency.
 MM-QCELS proved capable of extracting spectral features with minimal quantum resources, making it a compelling candidate for scalable, quantum-enhanced, spectroscopy.
+We find that significantly lower magnetic field strengths are needed compared to conventional high-field NMR techniques.
+This reduction could have profound practical implications as high-field superconducting magnets represent one of the most expensive components of modern spectrometers.
+By enabling accurate spectral analysis at lower fields, our approach could make advanced NMR capabilities more accessible to a broader range of laboratories and applications.